Captain America: The First Avenger: Pre-production

 In March 2010, it was reported that Chris Evans was cast as Captain America and Hugo Weaving as the Red Skull; Marvel Studios confirmed the latter in May.
-Ryan Phillippe and John Krasinski were also considered for the role of Captain America.
-In April 2010, Sebastian Stan, who had been mentioned in media accounts as a possibility for the title role, was cast as Bucky Barnes.
-Stan is contracted for multiple films.
+John Krasinski, Channing Tatum, Chace Crawford, Ryan Phillippe, Garrett Hedlund, Michael Cassidy, Patrick Flueger, Scott Porter, Wilson Bethel, Mike Vogel, Dane Cook, Ryan McPartlin, Ethan Peck, Zachary Levi, Glen Powell, Jensen Ackles, Wyatt Russell, and Chris Pratt were also considered for the role of Captain America.
+Casting director Sarah Halley Finn said Evans was cast in part because of his relatable humility alongside a vulnerability and strength that could portray both "skinny" Steve Rogers and Captain America.
+In April 2010, Sebastian Stan, who also originally auditioned for the title role, was cast as Bucky Barnes.
+Stan was contracted for multiple films.
+When casting Stan, Feige believed he would be a good Barnes but a "great" Winter Soldier in future films.
 Also in April, Marvel announced that Hayley Atwell had been cast as Peggy Carter, and that the film's name had been changed from The First Avenger: Captain America to Captain America: The First Avenger.
-The next day it was reported that Joss Whedon would be rewriting the script as part of his negotiation to write and direct The Avengers.
+Keira Knightley, Alice Eve, and Emily Blunt were also considered for the role of Peggy Carter.
+The next day it was reported that Joss Whedon would be rewriting the script as part of his negotiation to write and direct The Avengers (2012).
 Whedon said in August, "I just got to make some character connections.
 The structure of the thing was really tight and I loved it, but there were a couple of opportunities to find his voice a little bit —and some of the other characters' — and make the connections so that you understood exactly why he wanted to be who he wanted to be.
 And progressing through the script to flesh it out a little bit".
 Samuel L. Jackson revealed in an interview that he would reprise his role as Nick Fury in the film.

 In May, Toby Jones entered final negotiations to play Arnim Zola.
 Iron Man director Jon Favreau said a younger Howard Stark would appear in the film, played by Dominic Cooper.
 Atwell revealed that Tommy Lee Jones would have a role in the film.
 By June, Neal McDonough was in talks to play Dum Dum Dugan.
 Four days later, he confirmed he was taking the part.
 The same day, Stanley Tucci joined the cast as Dr. Abraham Erskine, the scientist who created the super-soldier serum.